 St. Peter Was First

 St. Peter’s position and importance is clearer than any other Apostle.
 Every major group of New Testament texts is acquainted with the subject of St. Peter—illuminating his universal (catholic) significance.
-St. Peter’s marathon lists of “firsts” overflow the New Testament, not because of chance, but deliberate choosing.
-(The Bible’s formation was not an accident.)
+St. Peter’s marathon lists of “firsts” overflow the New Testament, not because of random chance by several writers, but deliberate choosing.
 St. Peter is given Christ’s flock to shepherd (cf. John 21:17), headed the meeting to appoint the first apostolic successor (cf. Acts 1:13-26), preached at Pentecost (cf. Acts 2:14), received the first converts (cf. Acts 2:41), performed the first miracle after Pentecost (cf. Acts 3:6,7), presided over the first ecclesial punishment (cf. Acts 5:1-11), excommunicated the first heretic (cf. Acts 8:21), presided over the first council (cf. Acts 15:7-12), and it is St. Peter who spoke for the Apostles (cf. Matthew 18:21, Mark 8:29, John, 6:68-69).
 This is not an exhaustive summary, but it does raise some questions: Why was so much responsibility and authority given to one person?
 And why did his duties, as presented in these passages, provide a rough job description of every pope throughout history, yet attract reflexive repugnance from the Catholic Church’s Protestants today?

 Within the New Testament Scriptures, St. Peter’s authority among Jesus’ disciples and Apostles is unmatched.
 St. Paul ranked his own status as the least of the apostles and St. Peter’s as . . . [the first] then to the twelve (1 Corinthians 15:3-9).
 Within the 1 Corinthians passage, St. Paul repeated the name Jesus gave to St. Peter, the Aramaic word for rock (Cephas).
 St. Paul acknowledged St. Peter as first, then the twelve, then himself.
 In parallel fashion, every list of the Apostles within the New Testament lists St. Peter as first (cf. Matthew 10:1-4, Mark 3:16-19, Luke 6:14-16, Acts 1:13).2